msgpo/Xiret/README.md

 ## Current build
 RC1 > RC2 (Development stage)

+## Requested additions
+ - Add option for custom Imgur API key
+  - Will be implemented for V2 release.

 ## Known Bugs
 1. Assessments can incorrectly log data, this is due to the way data is handled.
 2. A workaround for Windows 7 missing KB2687862 is currently being implemented.